Spectralseq/Abstract-Algebra/README.md

 # Abstract-Algebra
-These are my algebra notes, on algebraic geometry, commutative algebras
+These are my notes on algebras, inclusion variaous of subjects.
+Pitfully I do not quite recognize the refrences of many results.
+Any questions or comments are welcome.